pycom/pymakr2-private-beta-test/docs/developing.md

-- uninstall rkamyp
+- uninstall rkamyp2
-- Clone rkamyp github to local folder
+- Clone rkamyp2 github to local folder
 - Run 'apm link' and 'apm install' from that folder
 - Reload atom